yaronf/I-D/STAR/draft-sheffer-acme-star.md

 that can be used separately to solve completely different problems.
 --- middle

-# A Solution for the HTTPS CDN Use Case
+# Introduction: A Solution for the HTTPS CDN Use Case

 A content provider (referred to in this document as Domain Name Owner, DNO) has agreements in